4.8 1700+ Google Reviews

 Even still, a home inspection is only going to inspected a limited amount of the k&t wiring.
 They are only going be able to inspect what is visible at the time of inspection such as wiring in the attic (if not covered with insulation), on exposed basement floor joists, or in the electrical panel.

-Even if the wiring is in good shape, and it hasn’t been touched, it is still probably a good idea to replace it.
+Even if the wiring is in good shape, and it hasn’t been touched, you'll probably want to replace it.
 The fact that you can not insulate over it is reason enough.
-Insulation and air conditioners were not in use when the knob and tube was installed and comfort and energy costs were not considered.
+Of course insulation and air conditioners were not in use during the knob and tube ear.

 The only way to insulate the attic and wall cavities of an older home is to replace the wiring.